 Hardware

-An ESD 4.10 exported project usually needs access to the following hardware resources of the MCU:
+An ESD 4.15 exported project will need access to the following hardware resources of the chosen target MCU:

-SPI interface : Read/Write EVE Module
+SPI interface : This is required to perform read and write operations to the EVE Module.

-Clock : Provide delay and timing control functionality
+Clock : Provide delay and timing control functionality.

-Storage media: To store bitmap assets, usually it is flash, SD/MMC card, USB disk etc.
+Storage media: To store bitmap assets; this can be in flash, SD/MMC card, USB disk etc.

-Different MCU’s have different hardware configurations.
-Therefore, users need to ensure that the hardware components above work well.
+Different MCUs have different hardware configurations, features and limitations.
+Therefore, users need to ensure that the hardware components above are available on the target MCU.
 Users are assumed to be familiar with BT81X series ICs as well as EVE 4 series modules before starting the porting work.
 Refer to brtchip.com for more details.

 Software

-Apart from hardware, users are required to modify or add the following software modules:
+To complete the port to the target MCU it will be necessary to modify or add to the following software modules within the exported project:

-FT_Eve_Hal: Initialize the targeting MCU platform and re-implement the transportation layer API for the EVE chip interface.
-This folder must be modified manually by comparing the reference project.
+FT_Eve_Hal: Hardware Abstraction Layer which handles all the platform-specific calls from the application.

 Project files: Configuration and instructions for building the project.
 MCU tool chain specific.

-Linker script: Instruct the linker software to generate an MCU platform specific binary.
+Linker script: (optional) Instruct the linker software to generate a suitable MCU platform specific binary.

-EvChargePoint_Exported: Remove duplicated main() function because we only use main() from FreeRTOS.
+Exported code: Rename the main() function because there is already a main() function in FreeRTOS.

+HAL

+The modifications to the HAL are needed to change the target MCU platform and re-implement the transport layer API for the MCU to EVE chip interface.
+This folder must be modified manually by adding in a modified HAL file to support the STM32L476 device.

+Project Files

+The development environment for the target MCU has to be modified to include both the required files for the target MCU and the ESD source code.
+Certain macros will be defined in the project files to enable features in the ESD source code.
+The project files can be configuration options in an Integrated Development Environment (IDE) or a traditional makefile.

+Linker Script

+The linker script is an optional component of the target MCU development environment.
+Depending on the MCU platform, it may be necessary to include or alter this script to produce working code.

+Exported Code

+There is only one change to the ESD source code is needed.
+The change is to accommodate the FreeRTOS operating system within the exported code.
+The main() function in the exported code is renamed and the new function called from a function in the FreeRTOS system.
+There are several smaller configuration changes required to successfully build the code.

 Example

-This example illustrates how to accomplish the porting activity, concurring to the above stated principles.

-The selected target MCU platform is an STM32L476 Discovery board.
-It shall be connected to the development PC via a USB cable for downloading, debugging and power supply.
+This example illustrates how to successfully port an exported project to a new MCU.
+The selected target MCU platform is an STM32L476 Discovery board (Figure 3).
+It is connected to the development PC via a USB cable for downloading, debugging and power supply.